shaddih1/BookExtracting/README.md

               Designed to automate book extraction

 ## About
-Designed to automate book extraction
+Designed to automate book extraction, unfinished
+- Interactive menu
+- Random Book mode it's now realised

-Coded with <3 by Shady H & Ulrich
+Coded with <3 for you, by Shady H & Ulrich

 ## How to install
 Open the terminal and type following commands.

 ## Usage
      usage: extracting.py [-h] [-u URL] [-q] [-p PATH]